jonathan-hs-zhang/Jonathan-personal-site/src/data/about.md

 # Intro

-I just graduated from UBC ECE department April 2023 and currently still looking for electrical engineering job oppurtunities.
+I'm a 2023 graduate holding a Bachelor's degree in Electrical Engineering from the University of British Columbia.
 If you think I can be helpful to you or your cause and would like to meet, please feel free to get in touch.

 # Some history